B

 • Blue Andalusian chickens were originally exported from Andalusia, an autonomous community in southern Spain.

-• Blue Andalusians are fast runners and they excel at flying, making them more resistant to predators than many other breeds.
+• Blue Andalusians are fast runners, and they excel at flying, making them more resistant to predators than many other breeds.

 Where to Find Blue Andalusian Chickens

 Blue Andalusian chickens were first developed in Spain.
 They were first exported from Andalusia, the most southern autonomous community of peninsular Spain.
-The autonomous communities of Spain are somewhat similar to states or provinces, except that the government of the nation is less federalized than many other countries.
+The autonomous communities of Spain are somewhat similar to states or provinces, except that the government of the nation is less federalized than in many other countries.
 No one knows precisely who first bred Blue Andalusian chickens in Spain, but they are a breed that has existed for centuries.

 Blue Andalusians belong to the group of Mediterranean chickens that includes such breeds as the familiar Leghorn, the Minorca, the Catalana, the Ancona, and more.
 The Mediterranean chickens are native primarily to Spain and Italy.
 They were bred there for centuries before being exported to other parts of the world.